Zhengbang-Yang/CALIBURN/README.md

-# CATNIP
+# CALIBURN
-This repository provides training and evaluation scripts for applying **CATNIP** to various datasets, including Harry Potter QA, raw Harry Potter text, and WMDP.
+This repository provides training and evaluation scripts for applying **CALIBURN** to various datasets, including Harry Potter QA, raw Harry Potter text, and WMDP.
 It also includes evaluation guidance for unlearning performance.

 ---